qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 This list deals with topics like documentation, user guide, web sites, blog, mailing lists, forums and translation efforts.
-If you would like to work on the user guide as well, this list is a good starting point to ask your questions.
+If you want to work on the user guide as well, this list is a good starting point to ask your questions.

 http://lists.osgeo.org/mailman/listinfo/qgis-community-team